build-on-aws/content/posts/sns_workflow_with_sdks/index.md

 With Amazon SQS, messages are received from a queue by polling.
 With polling, the subscriber receives messages by calling a receive message API.
 Any code can poll the queue.
 Also, the messages stay in the queue until you delete them.
 This gives you more flexibility in how the messages are processed.

-## SQS Publish and Subscribe Workflow Implementation
+## SNS Workflow Command-line application

-The actual interface may vary slightly between languages.
+Note: The actual interface may vary slightly between programming languages.

 ### Create an SNS topic